Sister Anna Rose Ruhland

 Since my mother and grandmother were both teachers, I was probably destined to enter this profession.
 The next years were spent alternating between teaching at St. Nicholas School, Garrison, and at Sacred Heart Academy, Minot, and going to school at St. Benedict’s College, St. Joseph, MN, and Creighton University in Omaha, NE.
 In 1965 I was appointed formation director and in 1973 the Sisters elected me to the position of prioress, in which I served for two four-year terms.
 Then a two-year sabbatical gave me the privilege of studying scripture and theology in Israel, Rome, and St. John’s University in Collegeville, MN.

 In 1990, after several years as campus minister at Dickinson State University, I was elected president of the Federation of Saint Gertrude, an association of 18 monasteries of Benedictine women in the United States and Canada.
 This nine-year position gave me the opportunity for international travel including several trips to Rome.
 I conducted retreats in several Benedictine monasteries, published numerous articles on spirituality, and wrote a book on monastic leadership titled: Wisdom Leadership.
 From 2000 to 2005 I guided the ecumenical Benedictine Spirituality Center at our monastery, until I was again elected prioress of our monastery for six years.
-Currently I am director of monastic formation and our oblate program, as well as organist for our liturgies.

 Although I do not consider myself an expert in any area, I have multitudinous interests.
 I like to write, read, sew, play organ, play Scrabble and go for walks.
 I have few dislikes, but among them playing bridge and any kind of sports rank high.
 All in all, I have a wonderful, enriching life for which I am very grateful to God, family, community, and friends.